AkinwandeAP/health_tech/README.md

 - Visual data exploration and insights using Power BI
 - Predictive modeling with scikit-learn
 - A prototype Flask web app for testing model predictions (not deployed)

+## Disclaimer
+This project was developed for educational purposes only.
+The datasets are simulated and the web application was created as a prototype and not deployed for public use.
+This is not intended for clinical or diagnostic decision-making.